rackerm4/PsmTreeToSeq-nf/README.md

 lineages going extinct.
 Once this number or re-runs is exceed, then TreeSimTotalExtinctionException is raised.
 Defaults to 1000.
 Set to None to never quit trying._"
 ```
+- Permission denied error?
+Execute permission for the files in /src/: chmod u+rwx *.py
 - If you find yourself with an error like that: